Algernon Cadwallader: Original formation, music, and breakup (2005–2012)

-Post Breakup (2012-2022)
+Post-breakup (2012–2022)

-In 2012, Reinhart, Helmis and Tazza, along with Bass player Nate Dionne (Snowing) formed short lived indie rock band, Dogs on Acid.
+In 2014, Reinhart, Helmis and Tazza, along with guitarist Nate Dionne of the band Snowing formed Dogs on Acid, who released one eponymous album in 2015.

 In 2018, Algernon Cadwallader re-issued their albums to digital streaming services for the first time.
 The re-issue contained what the band referred to as their "third LP", a compilation of their 2006 demo, the 2009 Fun EP and several b-sides and covers of instrumental Beatles and Beach Boys songs, "some of it we decided to record and put vocals on it.”

 Algernon Cadwallader has been herald for emo-revival in the mid 2000s and has consistently been praised for their math rock arrangements consisting of alternative tunings and off-time rhythm, earning spots on several "top lists" of emo bands.

 Reinhart went on to join Philadelphia indie rock band Hop Along and well as creating Philadelphia based recording studio, Headroom Studios.
-Helmis continued with other feats such as Peter the Piano Eater, Yankee Bluff, and Peter & Craig.
+Helmis continued with other bands such as Peter the Piano Eater, Yankee Bluff, and Peter & Craig.

-2022-Present
+Reunion (2022–present)

-On June 1, 2022 the band – now consisting of all previous members – announced a North American reunion tour.
+On June 1, 2022, the band – at the time consisting of all previous members – announced a North American reunion tour.

-After the success of their North American tour, Algernon Cadwallader announced two New Years Eve shows at Philadelphia's Johnny Brenda's.
+After the success of their North American tour, Algernon Cadwallader announced two New Year's Eve shows at Philadelphia's Johnny Brenda's.

-On January 19th, 2023 a headlining Japan tour was announced for April of 2023 followed by a Europe/Uk in June of 2023.
+In 2023, the band, now consisting of the four founding members - Helmis, Reinhart, Mahony and Tazza - announced several tours.
+On January 19, 2023, a headlining Japan tour was announced for April 2023 followed by a Europe/UK in June 2023.
+On September 20, they announced an American Southwest tour for November 2023, while also playing festivals in Seattle and Philadelphia.

+On December 28, 2023, they released a cover of "Mad World" by Tears for Fears in support of the ongoing Palestinian relief effort.
+The cover was in collaboration with Kinsella + Pulse, Theo Katsaounis and Bryce Pulaski with 100% of proceeds going to Palestinian Red Crescent Society.

+They released their new single, "Hawk", on August 5, 2025.
+Their third album, Trying Not to Have a Thought, was released on 12 September, 2025, via Saddle Creek to critical acclaim.